 Important!

 Remember that Tesla’s past performance does not guarantee future returns.
 Do your own research.
-Don’t rely on this guide to influence your decision to buy or sell Apple stock.
+Don’t rely on this guide to influence your decision to buy or sell Tesla stock.

 Before you trade TSLA stocks, consult a professional, ASIC-licensed financial advisor or planner.